mikohero/flutter_mc/README.md

 Then I was driving and taking pictures, but my camera was not set perfect - very annoying.
 So I have made a new page, where I can take a picture with my helmet on and see it on my phone and see how the camera is aligned.
 Much better now.
+When the page is loaded the path has an error.
+There is not yet and photos.
+I do not care about this error for my little app, but using a simple settings.json file, I could save the first image and always use it.
+This could be initiated already first time -> then no error.
+It is no problem and just means that image is not loaded from beginning.

 Technology action cam for mc helmet and pocket:
 SJ4000 WIFI cam: https://sjcam.com/product/sj4000/